-The alternative and also comprehensive initialization approach, which is not compatible with the default construction of expected<E,T> to E(), could have been a variadic perfect forwarding constructor that just forwards any set of arguments to the constructor of the contained object of type T.
+The alternative and also comprehensive initialization approach, which is not compatible with the default construction of expected<T,E> to E(), could have been a variadic perfect forwarding constructor that just forwards any set of arguments to the constructor of the contained object of type T.

-5.3 Almost never-empty guaranty
+6.3 Almost never-empty guaranty

-As boost::variant<unexpected\type<E>,T>, expected<E,T> ensures that it is never empty.
-All instances v of type expected<E,T> guarantee that v has constructed content of one of the types T or E, even if an operation on v has previously failed.
+As boost::variant<unexpected\type<E>,T>, expected<T,E> ensures that it is never empty.
+All instances v of type expected<T,E> guarantee that v has constructed content of one of the types v or v or v has previously failed.